quantiacs/documentation/en/source/user_guide/local_development.md

     pip install 'ipywidgets==7.5' 'plotly==4.14' 'matplotlib==3.8.1' 'pandas==1.2.5' 'dash==1.21.0'
     ```

-    *Tipp: if you do not want your conda enviroment activated by default when you open a new terminal window:*
+    *Tip: if you do not want your conda enviroment activated by default when you open a new terminal window:*
     ```bash
     conda config --set auto_activate_base false
     ```